If you are a houseplant owner, maybe you have experienced white sticky stuff on plants or sticky residue on plant

 How to Clean Up the Sticky Liquid Stuff

-Cleaning the stucky stuff off furniture versus the floor can get a little tricky.
+Cleaning the sticky stuff off furniture versus the floor can get a little tricky.

-Some professionals recommend using Murphy’s Oil Soap and others rubbing alcohol and swabbing the area with a soft cloth.
+Some professionals recommend using Murphy’s Oil Soap, and others like rubbing alcohol and swabbing the area with a soft cloth.

 Make sure you test your cleaning potion on an “inconspicuous area” before you start pouring it on.
-You could discolor material or strip off the furniture finish.
+You could discolor the material or strip off the furniture finish.

 Growers always keep on the lookout for ants.
-Ants are great farmers and farm the scale insects and aphids for the honeydew they produce.
+Ants are great farmers.
+Ants farm aphids and scale insects for the honeydew they produce.

 Finding potential problems early helps prevent really big problems you’ll have to deal with later, not to mention the sticky floors and furniture.